SAP/ui5-tooling/docs/updates/migrate-v3.md

 ### Migrate Your Code

-The tooling modules such as @ui5/builder, etc. have been transformed to ES Modules ("ESM").
+The UI5 CLI-related modules such as @ui5/builder, etc. have been transformed to ES Modules ("ESM").
 Therefore, they no longer use a CommonJS export and cannot be included via `require`.
 If your code is in CommonJS format, it needs to use dynamic imports or be converted to [ES Modules](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).